DeneilSantiagoPayumo/Obsidian-Vault/Social Anthropology/Archived Material/SAN Michaelmas Term 1 2023/Bibliography/The Materiality of Everyday Sex, thinking beyond prostitution.md

 ## Blurb

 >[!summary]
 >These “sugar daddy” relationships , as discussed by Bongani and his father, are an example of the widespread link between gifts and sex that this article examines.
-These type of relations fall outside of both local and Western definitions of “prostitution ” — the usual focus of studies on the materiality of non-marital sex and a frequent explanatory factor for the rapid spread of AIDS.
+These type of relations fall outside of both local and Western definitions of “prostitution” — the usual focus of studies on the materiality of non-marital sex and a frequent explanatory factor for the rapid spread of AIDS.
 Indeed, while prostitution is one important factor driving HIV infection, it cannot explain the tremendous speed and persistence with which the virus has spread in South Africa.
-Prostitution may well have propelled HIV quicky through the major migrancy and transport routes in tis early states, but today with an estimated 225 per cent of South Africans HIV positive - most people clearly acquire HIV from other types of relations.
+Prostitution may well have propelled HIV quicky through the major migrancy and transport routes in its early states, but today with an estimated 225 per cent of South Africans HIV positive - most people clearly acquire HIV from other types of relations.
 >

 ## A summary of the book: